 Residential Living for Youth in Foster Care

 SCO’s group residential homes are small, six-bed, home-like environments that are grouped by needs of our youth.
 Our homes in Brooklyn and Queens provide a supportive home environment for youth in foster care who have multiple challenges.
-We provide a safe, structured living environment as well as case wok management support, clinical services, and an array of other supports with a goal of reunification with family, placement in another family setting, or independent living with or without additional supportive services.
+We provide a safe, structured living environment as well as case work management support, clinical services, and an array of other supports with a goal of reunification with family, placement in another family setting, or independent living with or without additional supportive services.

-For youth in foster care with severe emotional and behavioral problems as well as a developmental disability, we offer a structured, therapeutic environment.
+For youth in foster care with emotional and behavioral problems as well as a developmental disability, we offer a structured, therapeutic environment.
 We provide ongoing care and intensive independent living preparation with a goal of reunification with family, placement in another family setting, or transition to an adult supportive environment.

 Who Can Benefit from this Program

 Adolescents and young adults in foster care with multiple challenges who need 24/7 supervision